Don’t have access to a 3D-printer or public maker space and still want an ergonomic VESA-mount? Order yours at http://docks.bigcartel.com.

-Test fit the three 2/10″ x 1/8″ neodymium magnets ensuring the polarity matches up so that the lock latches in both the closed and open position.
+3. Optional: Test fit the three 2/10″ x 1/8″ neodymium magnets ensuring the polarity matches up so that the lock latches in both the closed and open position.
 Remove magnets and dab epoxy glue into the magnet receptacles.
 Insert magnets and dab glue on top and press magnets into the receptacles.
 Clean off excess glue.
 Wait 1 hour for the epoxy to set.
 Fit the 3/32″ diameter pin or printer filament to serve as an axle:

-After the glue sets, the lock will be able to flip up and down with resistance provided by the magnets:
+4. The lock will be able to flip up and down with resistance provided by the axle and magnets if installed:

-Fit the lock assembly on the back plate with 4 #4 1/2″ screws.
-Longer length screws will not fit and may break the plastic part if forced.
+5. Secure the lock assembly on the back plate with 4 #4 1/2″ screws.
+Longer length screws will not fit and may split plastic part if forced.